gcallah/Rationalism/Yarvin/yarvin.md

 some governmental action, rather than merely looking at whether it *appears* to be a victory for one's side.

-A Christian operating in the political sphere ought not to base their decisions upon wishful thinking.
+A traditionaphile operating in the political sphere ought not to base their decisions upon wishful thinking.
 Prudence is a virtue, and while not succumbing to utilitarianism, we are obliged to take the likely outcome of our decisions into account when evaluating them.
 If we conclude our best bet right now is to